barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

   - +2 to hit and damage vs fairies
   - Glows in the presence of fairies

+- **Horned Crown of the Hydrogyle** (not found)
+  - The owner can expend spell slots to power it up.
+Powers are gained and it grows to completeness as it absorbs more power:
+    - **0 (knucklebone):** attracted, as if magnetically, towards the nearest nodal stone
+    - **5 (bone finger):** if in a hex with a ley line, aligns itself along its course
+    - **15 (tiara made of bone):** when worn, gives knowledge of nodal stones within 3 hexes; feels *right* to empower: when preparing spells in the morning, resisting giving it at least 1 slot requires a Save vs Spells if worn the previous day
+    - **25 (circlet made of bone):** when worn, gives the ability to travel astrally along a ley line at 24 miles per hour; feels *right* to wear: taking it off requires a Save vs Spells
+    - **50 (crown made of bone):** when worn, acts as a *ring of controlling humans*; mild paranoia when others suggest the crown may not be a good thing: who are others to question it? the crown is yours, it came to you!
+    - **75 (little balls of greenflame hovering above the points):** when worn, adds *burning greenflame* effect to all weapons, and allows using a Cottager Sigil once per day; strong paranoia: everyone sees how great and mighty the crown has made you, they want to take it for themselves!  but returning to being the *nobody* you were before finding the crown is too awful to contemplate!
+    - **100 (a very imposing glowing crown made of bone; complete):** confers the *awful presence* effect; fuses itself to the skull
+  - Drune will recognise it from level 15 onwards
+  - Audrunes and the Elder Phanatarch will be aware of anyone using the astral travel power

 #### Adventure Sites

 - **1108---Louper's Luncheon:**